Table of Contents[Hide][Show]

 San Diego Tide Pools

 But the San Diego Zoo isn’t the only place to see animals.
 Check out an entire ecosystem, only visible for a few hours each day.
-Teeming with marine life, head to Cabrillo National Monument during low tide to play eye spy for star fish or a crab.
+Teeming with marine life, head to Cabrillo National Monument in Point Loma during low tide to play eye spy for star fish or a crab.
 A must for any trip to San Diego, take a break to experience the excitement of discovery at the Cabrillo National Monument Tide Pools.

 Cabrillo National Monument Tide Pools

 Tide pools are rocky pools of seawater part of the intertidal area.
 Meaning tide pools are only visible part of the day at low tide.

 Discover the tiny creatures in a marine ecosystem that’s a must-do West Coast experience.
 Cabrillo National Monument offers one of the top places to tide pool in San Diego.

 Cabrillo National Monument features one of the most protected and easily accessible areas to explore with kids.
 With several different tide pool zones, families can see more marine animals.

 - Splash zone—This area is closest to the shore.
 Find periwinkle snails, acorn barnacles and limpets in the splash zone.